Frequently asked questions

 How long does it take to install a water tank?

 It all depends on the location of the tank relative to your downspout and overflow.
-If the downspout and overflow are right next to the tank location it should take less than one day to install per tank.
-Average installations of larger tanks normally take 2-3 days.
+If the downspout and overflow are right next to the tank location it can take less than one day to install.
+Average installations of larger tanks normally take 2-3 days, smaller tanks 1-2 days.

 What if I don't have gutters?